MischaU8/yumyum/modelling/model-an-organic-knob_WGxap4ZJPf8.md

 use of the two sheets as Cutters in a
-Boolean difference operation and remove the two smaller solids chamfer the bottom Edge add Phillips tall edges and you're good to go
+Boolean difference operation and remove the two smaller solids chamfer the bottom Edge add fillets tall edges and you're good to go